A Survey on Recent Advances in Conversational Data Generation: Task-oriented Conversational Data Generation

+The Neural User Simulator (NUS) ~\cite{kreyssig2018neural} eliminates hand-crafted rules for natural language generation by utilizing a corpus-driven approach to generate natural language utterances.
+NUS leverages dynamic goal generation, meaning that the system can dynamically change the user goal with more dialogue context, assuming the user would want to shift their goal mid-conversation.
+It uses the ontology created with the dialogue State Tracking Challenge 2 (DSTC2)~\cite{henderson2014DSTC2} dataset's evolving states, from which the system can extract different slots and, together with the dialogue history, can generate a dynamic goal.
 NeuralWOZ~\cite{kim2021neuralwoz} presents a novel system composed of two sequential neural models, namely the Collector and the Labeler.
-The Collector constructs dialogues given as input a user goal instruction, and API call results.
+The Collector constructs dialogues given as input a user goal instruction and API call results.
 These elements synthesize into a belief state encapsulating both informable and requestable slot and slot values.
 The Collector generates the dialogue, and Labeler then annotates it with possible slots and slot values from the belief state extracted from a pre-defined list, creating a coherent dataset for dialogue state tracking.
-However, the method of transitioning from the natural language goal instruction of to the schematic slot-value pairs in the state candidate is not explicitly detailed.